op7ic/Cloud-Investigate/README.md

 ---
 # Tools included

-A global YAML config file, [Azure os-setup.yml](azure/config/os-setup.yml) or [AWS os-setup.yml](aws/config/os-setup.yml), sets the versions of the tools and specific URLs which should be downloaded.
+A global YAML config file, [os-setup.yml](config/os-setup.yml), sets the versions of the tools and specific URLs which should be downloaded.

 The following tools are currently deployed in the default configuration of Cloud Investigate: